fs-c/royalroad-api/README.md

 Documentation can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).
 Since this is very barebones and I am rather averse to the idea of adding huge comment blocks to my code, an elaboration on the parts of this module can be found below, in the [about](#about) section.

+Documentation generated from [TypeDoc](http://typedoc.org/) can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).

+A more elaborate description of this package and its functionality (both internal and exposed) can be found further below in the [about](#about) section.

 ## Example usage

-For more examples check out the `/examples` directory.
+For more examples check out the [/examples](/tree/master/examples) directory.

 ```javascript
 const { RoyalRoadAPI } = require('@l1lly/royalroadl-api');